samuel-carleial/data-analysis-reference/README.md

 # Reference guide to statistical analysis
-A codebase reference guide for the most common types of analysis in data science, particularly in inferential statistical analysis of research data.
+A compilation of code, publications and other relevant information related to data analysis.
+Several topics are covered here, particularly data visualization and statistical modeling.

+Main language: R

+## Content:
+### [reference_guide] BASH
+Useful code that one might always insist in forgetting when having to use the bash prompt.

-Language: R
+### [reference_guide] R

-Topic sections:
+**The core of this repository**

+Sections:
+- BASICS
+- Accuracy, power and reliability
+- Classification
 - Clustering
+- Data manipulation
-- Data inspection
+- Data visualization (plots, tables, maps...)
 - Imputation
+- Mediation and moderation
+- Modelling: fit and validation
-- Modelling: (multi-)linear (mixed) models
+- Modelling: model (multi-)linear (mixed)
-- Modelling: validating statistical models
-- Modelling: robust regression
+- Modelling: model linear robust regression
+- Modelling: model repeated measures
+- Modelling: model zero-inflation
+- Modelling: predictions
 - Path analysis
-- Prediction of model effects
 - Randomization

-Topic sections coming next:
-- (not available)Modelling: zero inflation
-- (not available)Data visualization (maps)
-- (not available)Regression to the mean (RTM)
-- (not available)Repeated measures

-Courses:
-- 2019 Labomar, University of Ceará (Brazil)
+### literature
+Guidelines, publications and other literature from other authors.

+### templates
+Templates to use in data analysis.

+### troubleshooting
+Solving problems regarding R.

+### courses and workshops
+Training in R prepared by myself and others.

+*Note: work in progress*